About Curriculum Vitae Projects Resources Contact

 Status: On hold, in design/planning

 In the realm of Electronic Aids to Daily Living (EADL), Environmental Control Units (ECU) are systems that help people with disabilities to independently control a variety of devices such as lights, doors, heating/air conditioning, televisions, stereo systems, and telephones.
 Such systems often incorporate multiple access methods, and use infrared, BlueTooth, X-10, etc. to control devices.
 Some portable and relatively cheap systems, like the Mini Relax, take only a switch input and use infrared.
 The Sicare Standard and Light II are also fairly small, and function through voice commands.
 The most complex and versatile systems are PC-based, like the MediAssistant, which accepts a wide variety of inputs, and can control devices through many different communication protocols.
+The PEAC system is particularly versatile.

 A PC-based system can also take advantage of a vast array of existing computer access methods, can often be updated to handle newer communication protocols, and can replace other devices by acting as the user's communication device and computer for work and entertainment.